Too Useful to Sacrifice

 Reconsidering George B. McClellan’s Generalship in the Maryland Campaign from South Mountain to Antietam

 Imprint: Savas Beatie

-History has typecast McClellan as the slow and overly cautious general who allowed opportunities to slip through his grasp and Lee’s battered army to escape.
-Stotelmyer disagrees and argues persuasively that he deserves significant credit for moving quickly, acting decisively, and defeating and turning back the South’s most able general.
-He accomplishes this with five comprehensive chapters, each dedicated to a specific major issue of the campaign:
+Although typecast as the slow and overly cautious general who allowed Lee’s battered army to escape, in fact, argues Stotelmyer, General McClellan deserves significant credit for defeating and turning back the South’s most able general.
+He does so through five comprehensive chapters, each dedicated to a specific major issue of the campaign:

 Fallacies Regarding the Lost Orders

 All the Injury Possible: The Day between South Mountain and Antietam

 General John Pope at Antietam and the Politics behind the Myth of the Unused Reserves